A Star Is Born (1937)

 Glossy $1,200,000 production values, courtesy of David O.Selznick, with some peachy-keen views into 30s moviemaking, backed by a syrupy Max Steiner score.
 Gaynor is fine as the hopeful actress, but it’s the excellent work from March as her alcoholic counterpart that will keep you watching.
 While the 1937 trappings have dated, his acting holds up remarkably well, almost as good as James Mason’s bravura 1954 turn, and far superior to Kris Kristofferson’s 1976 shot.screen-shot-2013-04-22-at-2-58-25-pmstar is born gaynor march

-The 111 minute result was awarded Oscars for Story and a ‘special’ one for its color cinematography, which was the first use of 3-strip Technicolor in a contemporary setting.
-It was also nominated for Best Picture, Actor (March), Actress (Gaynor), Director, Screenplay and Assistant Director (Eric Stacey).
-As for receipts, a $4,400,000 take tallied 30th for the year.
+The 111 minute result was awarded an Oscar for Story and a ‘special’ one for its color cinematography, which was the first use of 3-strip Technicolor in a contemporary setting.
+Nominations came for Best Picture, Actor (March), Actress (Gaynor), Director, Screenplay and Assistant Director (Eric Stacey).
+Receipts: a $4,400,000 take tallied 30th for the year.

-Others in the cast are Adolph Menjou, Lionel Stander, Andy Devine, May Robson, Owen Moore, Franklin Pangborn, Edgar Kennedy and Guinn Williams.astarisborn6
+Others in the cast: Adolph Menjou, Lionel Stander, Andy Devine, May Robson, Owen Moore, Franklin Pangborn, Edgar Kennedy and Guinn Williams.astarisborn6

 starisborn1937-longspeach